mitsuba-renderer/enoki/docs/reference.rst

     Pattern (CRTP).
 The latter provides the actual machinery that is needed to evaluate array expressions.
 See :ref:`custom-arrays` for details.

-.. cpp:class:: template <typename Type, size_t Size, bool Approx, \
+.. cpp:class:: template <typename Value, size_t Size, bool Approx, \
                          RoundingMode Mode, typename Derived> StaticArrayImpl

     This base class provides the core implementation of an Enoki array.
 It